aidanpoe/uss-serenity1/GDPR_COMPLIANCE_REPORT.md

 ## Executive Summary

-The USS-Serenity website is a **Star Trek-themed roleplay platform** that collects and processes both **real user data** (for authentication and system operation) and **fictional roleplay data** (for in-character activities).
+The USS-VOYAGER website is a **Star Trek-themed roleplay platform** that collects and processes both **real user data** (for authentication and system operation) and **fictional roleplay data** (for in-character activities).
 This report analyzes data practices under UK GDPR requirements and provides recommendations for compliance.

 **Key Finding:** The website processes legitimate user data for authentication and roleplay purposes, but requires **immediate attention** to GDPR compliance, particularly around consent, data retention policies, and user rights implementation.